microsoft/rushstack/api/rush-lib.rushconfiguration.commontempfolder.md

 # RushConfiguration.commonTempFolder property

 The folder where temporary files will be stored.
 This is always a subfolder called "temp" under the common folder.
-Example: "C:\\MyRepo\\common\\temp"
+Example: `C:\MyRepo\common\temp`

 **Signature:**
 ```javascript